mph005/opentofu-azure/README.md

 # Azure Infrastructure with OpenTofu & Terragrunt

-This repository contains OpenTofu (Terraform) code managed with Terragrunt for Azure infrastructure.
+This repository contains OpenTofu code managed with Terragrunt for Azure infrastructure.
 The code is organized into reusable modules and environment-specific configurations.

 ## Project Structure